ArduPilot/ardupilot_wiki/common/source/docs/common-mounting-the-flight-controller.rst

-For Roll values, positive means roll right (i.e. "Roll90" means board is rolled right 90 degrees so the white arrow still points forward but the board is standing on it's right edge).
+For Roll values, positive means roll right (i.e. "Roll90" means board is rolled right 90 degrees so the white arrow still points forward but the board is standing on its right edge).

 For Pitch values, positive numbers indicate pitch back (i.e. "Pitch90" means the board's nose is pitched up 90 degrees so the arrow points